-You probably know me by now, my name is Michael – a guy who has already worked in Information Technology industry for over 30 years (from punch card, to mainframe, minicomputer, PC, client server systems, Internet and now cloud computing).
+You probably know me by now, my name is Michael – a guy who has already worked in Information Technology industry for over 30 years (from punch card, to mainframe, minicomputer, PC, client server systems, Internet, cloud computing, and now Blockchain).
 This site is created to be a place to record my thoughts, my news, my lessons learnt – with focuses in technology, travel, photography, website usability and music I like.

 Just in case you wanna send mail to me, try mail [at] michaelyung [dot] com.
 If you prefer, you can also follow me in Twitter : http://twitter.com/michaelyung/.

 I started off my career as a developer for a little mini-computer – IBM Series 34.
 Then I spent quite some times with machines from Burroughs, ICL, HP and database software like Foxpro, Dbase, IDMSX, Ingres, Informix and Oracle.
 After so many years, my favorite software topics are still data structure and programming.
 Since 1994, I focused myself in Internet, e-Government, e-Business, web applications development, web traffic analysis, usability, Public Key Infrastructure, IT governance and my own mini web projects.

 I also spent quite some money in “personal computers” from Commodore 64, Apple II compatibles, PC compatibles, and various laptop computers such as IBM, Toshiba, Fujitsu, HP, Sony and Apple.